 For many people, a driving under the influence (DUI) or driving while intoxicated (DWI) charge may be their first and only contact with the criminal justice system.
-This can be a nerve-wracking experience that can lead people to make mistakes, which can lead to serious consequences.
+This can be a nerve-wracking experience that can lead people to make mistakes that can result in serious consequences.
 Such consequences may often be mitigated by exercising your right to remain silent and seeking help from a lawyer as soon as possible after an arrest.

-Lackey Law Firm, P.C., wants to help you avoid mistakes if you are pulled over on suspicion of drunk driving.
-Even if you made some mistakes in the confusion of the moment, you still have rights.
-The firm is dedicated to helping you protect those rights while building an effective defense against criminal charges.
+Lackey Law Firm, P.C., wants to help you avoid mistakes if you are pulled over under suspicion of drunk driving.
+Even if you made some mistakes in the confusion of the moment, you still have options.
+The firm is dedicated to helping you protect your rights while building an effective defense against criminal charges.